jkang89/django-rest-apis/README.md

 - Create a Twitter App (https://apps.twitter.com/)
 - Generate the Twitter API credentials and enter the proper values for "value" in the app.json file
 - Click on the Deploy Heroku button below
-- When prompted during the Heroku install, specify your credentials if they were not specified in the app.json file:
+- When prompted during the Heroku install, specify your credentials if they were not already specified in the app.json file:

 	- CONSUMER_KEY
 	- CONSUMER_SECRET